 And as you repeat that wonderful cycle, a few adventures will naturally drift to the top of your list.
-These are the Big Treks – the ones you don’t just save money for but the ones you save your entire being for.
+These are the big treks – the ones you don’t just save money for but the ones you save your entire being for.
 Your strength, your motivation, your enthusiasm – and your camera memory cards.
-And none is higher on the list than the classic trek to Everest Base Camp trek.
+And none is higher on the list than the classic Everest Base Camp trek.

 But how hard is the Everest Base Camp trek?
 Can the average active person do it?
 What are the best tips for success?
 What should I know before I book it?

-Do not fear!
-When you travel with a company who has been operating the Everest Base Camp Trek for as long as we have (since 1975) you can succeed.
-A well paced, high quality trek will only get you so far, you still need to put in the work to be trek fit.
+When you travel with a company that has been operating the Everest Base Camp Trek for as long as we have (since 1975) you can succeed.
+But a well-paced, high-quality trek will only get you so far, you still need to put in the work to be trek-fit.